 "Mirror, mirror on the wall.
 Who's the fairest of them all?"

-Every kid who grew up watching the Disney classic Snow White and the Seven Dwarfs knew the creepy questions asked by the wicked Queen, Snow White’s evil stepmother.
-Or at least we thought we did.
-The real line is, “Magic mirror on the wall, who is the fairest one of all?”
-Why have we all collectively decided to drop the adjective that explains the mirror’s powers?
+Every kid who grew up watching the Disney classic Snow White and the Seven Dwarfs knows the creepy questions asked by the wicked Queen, Snow White's evil stepmother.
+Or at least we think we do.
+The real line is, "Magic mirror on the wall, who is the fairest one of all?"
+Why have we all collectively decided to drop the adjective that explains the mirror's powers?
 Who knows?

-Even Johnny Weissmuller, the star of the 1932 classic Tarzan, the Ape Man, was confused about what he said.
-He once admitted in an interview, “I didn’t have to act in Tarzan, I just said: ‘Me Tarzan, you Jane.’”
+Even Johnny Weissmuller, the star of the 1932 classic Tarzan, the Ape Man, was confused about the famous line.
+He once admitted in an interview, "I didn't have to act in Tarzan, I just said: 'Me Tarzan, you Jane.'"
 Except, sorry, he never said that.

-His character had a lengthy exchange with Jane as she attempted to explain their names.
-There was a lot of finger pointing back and forth as she tried to make him understand.
-His closest version of the line is, “Jane.
+His character has a lengthy exchange with Jane as she attempts to explain their names.
+There's a lot of finger pointing back and forth as she tries to make him understand.
+His closest version of the line is, "Jane.
 Tarzan.
 Jane.
 Tarzan.
 Jane.
 Tarzan.
-Jane…” But maybe that’s not as catchy as “Me Tarzan, you Jane.”
+Jane…" But maybe that's not as catchy as "Me Tarzan, you Jane."

-We hate to ruin your childhoods, but Captain Kirk (William Shatner) never once said, “Beam me up, Scotty.”
-Not in the TV show that ran between 1966 and 1969, and certainly not in any of the movies beginning with the first one in 1979.
+We hate to ruin your childhoods, but Captain Kirk (William Shatner) never once says, "Beam me up, Scotty."
+Not in the TV show that ran between 1966 and 1969, and certainly not in any of the movies.

-What he actually said was, “Scotty, beam us up.”
-Because Kirk was a team player, he’s not going to leave his friends behind.
-That’s just selfish!
-He said variations on that line during the TV run, everything from “Ready to beam up, Jim” to “Gentlemen, I suggest you beam me aboard.”
-But never “Beam me up, Scotty.”
-And for more great cinematic quips, check out The 30 Funniest Movie Lines of All Time.
+What he actually says is, "Scotty, beam us up."
+Because Kirk is a team player, he's not going to leave his friends behind.
+Kirk delivers variations on that line during the TV run, ranging from"Ready to beam up, Jim," to "Gentlemen, I suggest you beam me aboard."
+But never "Beam me up, Scotty."